kimono-koans/httm/README.md

 * List file snapshots from *all* local pools (detect local snapshot versions *as well as* locally replicated snapshot versions)!
 * List file snapshots from remote backup pools (even overlay replicated remote snapshot directories over live directories).
 * For use with `rsync`-ed non-ZFS/BTRFS/NILFS2 local datasets (like ext4, APFS, or NTFS), not just ZFS/BTRFS/NILFS2.
-* Preview snapshot file versions with a custom command, or by default `diff` compare to the live version
+* Optionally preview snapshot file versions with a custom command (default is a `diff` compare to the live version)
 * List or even snapshot the mounts for a file directly
 * Roll *forward* to a previous snapshots, instead of rolling back (avoids destroying interstitial snapshots)
 * Guard any restore actions with precautionary snapshots
 * List snapshot names, even purge snapshots, which include a file
 * Shortcut features: only display last snapshot, omit duplicates of the live file, etc.
 * Uniqueness level: Like `rsync`, `httm` can determine whether file is unique based solely on metadata, or use checksums
-* 3 native interactive modes: browse, select and restore
+* 4 native interactive modes: browse, select, purge and restore
 * ANSI `ls` colors from your environment
 * Detect and display only categories of the numbers of unique file versions available (`multiple`, `single`, `single-with-snap`,..., etc.)
 * Select from several formatting styles (newline, null, tab delimited, JSON, etc.).
 Parseable ... or not ...  oh my!